zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 A regular connect point is a TOML object with a "connect" table.

-  - `connect`: a socket-connection section, described below.
+  - `connect`: a socket-connection table, described below.

-A socket-connection section has members.
+A socket-connection table has the following members.
 (Unrecognized members should be ignored.)

  - `socket`: a string describing